 - Reach the age of 65.
 If an individual has turned 65, he or she can access super benefits without retiring from the workforce.
-An individual can continue working full-time or part-time and start drawing down on super benefits.
+An individual who has reached 65 years of age can continue working full-time or part-time and start drawing down on super benefits.

-- Take a TRIP.
-If you have reached your preservation age (currently 55), then you can start a transition-to-retirement pension – what I call a TRIP.
-You can withdraw a maximum of 10% of your account balance each year, and you’re not permitted to withdraw additional lump sums.
+- Take a transition-to-retirement pension (TRIP).
+If you have reached your preservation age (55 if born before July 1960, and at least 56 years if born after June 1960, and at least 57 years if born after June 1961), then you can start a transition-to-retirement pension – what I call a TRIP.
+You can withdraw a maximum of 10% of your account balance each year, and you’re not permitted to withdraw additional lump sums, except in very specific and limited circumstances (for more information on TRIPs see SuperGuide article TRIPs: 10 interesting facts about transition-to-retirement pensions).
 When you retire, or turn 65 (whichever comes first) however, you can have more flexibility when accessing your super benefits.

 - If you’re aged 60 or over, and cease an employment arrangement.
 If an individual resigns or otherwise ceases an employment arrangement after they have turned 60, then the rules permit the individual to access preserved super benefits related to his or her employment arrangement.
 The rationale behind this exception is that most individuals ceasing employment at this age are more likely to be retiring than returning to the workforce.

-Note one: Merely turning 60 doesn’t give you automatic access to your preserved super benefits.
-You must satisfy a condition of release, as discussed above and in the SuperGuide article Accessing super early: 14 legal reasons to cash your super.
+Note one: Merely turning 60 (or reaching your preservation age) doesn’t give you automatic access to your preserved super benefits.
+You must satisfy a condition of release, as discussed above and outlined in the SuperGuide article Accessing super early: 14 legal ways to withdraw your super benefits.

 Note two: If any of your super benefits are ‘unrestricted non-preserved’ benefits, then you can access these benefits at any time.
 I explain non-preserved benefits in the article Unrestricted access to super, sometimes.